Rovo Integration

 Agent Details

-Description: Provides access to Message Panel data: custom messages, instructions, work item fields, and related items via link types or JQL queries.
+Description: Provides access to Message Field data: custom messages, instructions, work item fields, and related items via link types or JQL queries.
 Supports nested queries for analysis.

 Conversation Starters